mtxrii/Acacia/README.md

 ```

 # Test it out
-Once compiled (or downloaded), fire it up in REPL mode by simply running Acacia.
+Once compiled (or downloaded), fire it up in REPL mode.
 ```
 .\acacia
 ```